At a Glance

 - Tasks: Lead the commissioning of high-voltage substation equipment and ensure compliance with safety standards.

-- Company: Join a dynamic team working on vital substation infrastructure projects in Scotland.
+- Company: Join a dynamic team focused on innovative substation infrastructure projects in Scotland.

 - Benefits: Enjoy competitive pay, flexible working arrangements, and opportunities for professional growth.

-- Why this job: Be part of impactful projects that enhance energy infrastructure while developing your technical skills.
+- Why this job: Be part of impactful projects that shape the future of energy while developing your technical skills.

 - Qualifications: Experience in high-voltage commissioning and a full UK driving licence are essential.